Doogee Mix 2 SmartPhone

 The HDR version

 Now of course – I like bright, cinema-width, colourful photos much to the disgust of many purists so I tend to put a little time into making photos look more like I WISH they were as against what I actually start off with (especially in winter – UK winters are not the best for photography) – so to the left you see a slightly modified version of the lower image – again all done in the Doogee phone using the Snapseed App and selective editing which I’ve talked about elsewhere.
-All of that, of course is very much down to personal taste.
+All of that, of course is very much down to personal taste (or lack of it).

 As for movies, like most mobile phones the automatic settings are not ideal but I’ve had lots of luck with the Cinema FV-5 app (I also use the Camera FV-5 app) as you can turn off auto-focus, auto-exposure and auto-colour balance, essential tools for any attempt to make a “decent quality” video with a phone.